• Skip to primary navigation

 Applicants are advised to complete tests at least two months before the application deadline.
 Test scores can take anywhere from two to six weeks to be processed, depending on the test.
 Applications missing the required proof of English proficiency will not be reviewed or considered for admission.

-What criteria does the Admissions Committee use in evaluating applicants?
+What criteria does the Admissions Committee use to evaluate an applicant?

 The Admissions Committee evaluates applicants holistically.
-This means all aspects of an application are considered, including an applicant’s merit, background, experiences, recommendations, personal statements, courses taken, cumulative GPAs in all degrees earned, test scores (if submitted), recommendations, interview quality, and various life and work experiences.
+All aspects of an applicant’s application are considered, including an applicant’s merit, background, experiences, recommendations, personal statements, résumé, courses taken, institution attended, cumulative GPAs in all degrees earned, test scores (if submitted), interview quality, and/or various life and work experiences.

 How can I make my application as competitive as possible?

 Successful applicants are those with academic potential and leadership qualities who show a propensity for serving in the public, nonprofit, and private sectors domestically and internationally.
-We are looking for students who have a fleshed-out career goal; have provided some relevant context through professional experiences, volunteerism, travel/language, and/or studies; have demonstrated they are prepared for a rigorous graduate education; and show maturity and drive.
+We are looking for students who have a fleshed-out career goal; have provided some relevant context through professional experiences, volunteerism, travel/language, and/or studies; have demonstrated they are prepared for a rigorous graduate education; and have shown maturity and drive.
+Make sure you exhibit these qualities through your application materials.

 Who makes the decision on admissions?

-Each department has an Admissions Committee consisting of faculty and admissions staff who review applications to determine who to invite for an interview and who to admit.
+Each program has an Admissions Committee consisting of faculty and staff who review applications to determine who to invite for an interview and/or who to admit.
 The committees’ decisions are final.

 How many applicants are invited to interview?

-What and when is the Interview Conference Weekend?
+What and when is the Interview Conference Weekend or Admitted Student Day?

 When will final admissions decisions be announced?